hyperspy/hyperspy/doc/user_guide/io.rst

     ``chunks`` keyword argument

 Data saved in the HDF5 format is typically divided into smaller chunks which can be loaded separately into memory, allowing lazy loading.
-This chunking has to be performed when saving the data.
+Chunk size can dramatically affect the speed of various HyperSpy algorithms, so chunk size is worth careful consideration when saving a signal.
+HyperSpy's default chunking sizes are probably not optimal for a given data analysis technique.
 For more comprehensible documentation on chunking, see the dask `array chunks
 <https://docs.dask.org/en/latest/array-chunks.html>`_ and `best practices
 <https://docs.dask.org/en/latest/array-best-practices.html>`_ docs.
 The chunks saved into HDF5 will
 match the dask array chunks in ``s.data.chunks`` when lazy loading.
 Chunk shape should follow the axes order of the numpy shape (``s.data.shape``), not the hyperspy shape.

-By default, the data is saved in chunks that are optimised to contain at least one full signal.
+By default, the data is saved in chunks that are optimised to contain at least one full signal shape.
 It is possible to customise the chunk shape using the ``chunks`` keyword.
 For example, to save the data with ``(20, 20, 256)`` chunks instead of the default ``(7, 7, 2048)`` chunks for this signal: